Psycheotix/bamazon/README.md

 npm install

 ```
 - [ ] Now we can have fun!
-Run the app and answer the questions.
+Copy and paste the line below and Run the app and answer the questions.

 ```